rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.72 Misprints and unintentional inaccuracies

 <a name="0.4.72.1">0.4.72.1</a> Transcribe misprints or unintentional misspellings as they appear on the source.
-Follow such an inaccuracy either by “[sic]” or by “that is,” and the correction within square brackets.
+Follow such an inaccuracy either by “sic” or by “that is,” and the correction, all enclosed within square brackets.

 >Example:
 ><CITE>Of the knowledeg [sic] whiche maketh a wise man</CITE>